 Disagreement with Appraisal Ratings

-SPA employees have the right to formally dispute annual performance ratings at a level of “Good Performance” or lower.
-Refer to the UNC Asheville SPA Performance Pay Dispute Resolution policy for procedural guidance.
+SHRA employees have the right to formally dispute annual performance ratings at a level of “Good Performance” or lower.
+Refer to the UNC Asheville SHRA Performance Pay Dispute Resolution policy for procedural guidance.